Luton: Education

 Luton is one of the main locations of the University of Bedfordshire.
 A large campus of the university is in Luton town centre, with a smaller campus based on the edge of town in Putteridge Bury, an old Victorian manor house.
 The other campuses of the university are located in Bedford, Milton Keynes and Aylesbury.

 The town is home to Luton Sixth Form College and Barnfield College.
 Both have been awarded Learning & Skills Beacon Status by the Department for Children, Schools and Families.

-Luton's schools and colleges had also been earmarked for major investment in the government scheme Building Schools for the Future programme, which intends to renew and refit buildings in institutes across the country.
-Luton is in the third wave of this long-term programme with work intending to start in 2009.
-Some schools were rebuilt before the programme was scrapped by the coalition government.

 There are 98 educational institutes in Luton – seven nurseries, 56 primary schools (9 voluntary-aided, 2 special requirements), 13 secondary schools (1 voluntary-aided, 1 special requirements), four further educational institutes and four other educational institutes.

 Culture

 Architecture

 The town contains 92 listed buildings.

 Leisure and entertainment

 Luton International Carnival

 Luton International Carnival is the largest one-day carnival in Europe.
 It usually takes place on the late May Bank Holiday.
 Crowds can reach 150,000 on each occasion.

 The procession starts at Wardown Park and makes its way down New Bedford Road, around the town centre via St George's Square, back down New Bedford Road and finishes back at Wardown Park.
 There are music stages and stalls around the town centre and at Wardown Park.

 Luton is home to the UK Centre for Carnival Arts (UKCCA), the country's first purpose-built facility of its kind.